 Impact on South Carolina

 Hurricane Ian, now a Category 1 hurricane, is set to hit the coast of South Carolina on Friday.
-It will bring heavy rains and strong winds, and could cause significant damage in some areas.
+It will bring heavy rains and strong winds and could cause significant damage in some areas.
 Ian is moving at about 14 miles per hour and has maximum sustained winds of 85 miles per hour.
 South Carolina officials are warning motorists to use caution and seek alternate routes as the storm approaches the state.

 Flood warnings are in place for Charleston and the surrounding area.
 The storm is expected to bring four to seven feet of storm surge to South Carolina’s coastal areas.
 Rainfall could range from four to eight inches in the lowlands to 12 inches in some locations.

-Impact on Fort Myers area
+Impact on the Fort Myers area

 Cyclone Ian is a Category 4 hurricane and is expected to affect Southwest Florida.
 Its path is still unknown, but forecasters say some areas along Fort Myers Beach could face a six-foot surge.
 The local school board has decided to keep its doors open in case of an emergency, but the county commissioner ordered a partial evacuation Tuesday.

 Cyclone Ian’s storm surge will continue to rise, pushing the coast of southwest Florida.
 The storm surge is expected to reach its maximum Wednesday afternoon.
 The timing will depend on where the storm makes landfall and how much development is in the area.
-The southwest winds will continue to funnel the water into the southwest facing coastline.
+The southwest winds will continue to funnel the water into the southwest-facing coastline.